 …

-In an HE Compressed Beamforming/CQI frame not carrying all or part of an HE compressed beamforming/CQI report (see 26.7 (HE sounding operation) for a description of such a case), the Nc Index, Nr Index, BW, Grouping, Codebook Information, Feedback Type and Sounding Dialog Token Number subfields are reserved, the First Feedback Segment subfield is set to 0 and the Remaining Feedback Segments subfield is set to 7.
+In an HE Compressed Beamforming/CQI frame which does not include the HE Sounding Feedback Segment field (see 26.7 (HE sounding operation) for a description of such a case), the Nc Index, Nr Index, BW, Grouping, Codebook Information, Feedback Type and Sounding Dialog Token Number subfields are reserved, the First Feedback Segment subfield is set to 0 and the Remaining Feedback Segments subfield is set to 7.

 Instruction to TGme Editor: Update REVme D4.2 P857L22 as shown below.